-Much of the evidence that will be useful for further submissions is mentioned in the section on Evidence Needed for an Asylum Appeal.
-It is important to note that in contrast to initial asylum claims the Legal Aid Agency is fairly willing to grant funding for experts at the legal help stage.
+It is important to note that in contrast to initial asylum claims the Legal Aid Agency is fairly willing to grant funding for experts for fresh claims under Legal Help.

 Disclosure that should be obtained includes:

 - The full Home Office file – a SAR request should be submitted to the Home Office as soon as the file is opened for the client